Iran supreme leader spurns U.S. overture to fight Islamic State

 Britain, Washington’s main ally when it invaded Iraq in 2003, has yet to confirm it will take part in air strikes, despite the killing of British aid worker David Haines by Islamic State fighters this past week.

-France has said it is ready to take part in bombing missions in Iraq but is so far wary of action in Syria.
+Obama will meet on Tuesday at the White House with retired Marine General John Allen, who is in charge of coordinating the activities of the coalition against Islamic State.

-Additional reporting by John Irish, Marine Pennetier, Alexandria Sage and Nicholas Vinocur,; Writing by Peter Graff; Editing by Peter Millership
+Additional reporting by John Irish, Marine Pennetier, Alexandria Sage and Nicholas Vinocur, and Missy Ryan, Steve Holland, Patricia Zengerle and David Lawder in Washington; Writing by Peter Graff; Editing by Peter Millership, Peter Cooney and Ken Wills